WPManageNinja/fluent-affiliate-docs/guide/admin-portal/managing-affiliates.md

 To the top-right of the table, you'll find icons to help you organize your view:

-* **Search Bar:** Quickly locate affiliates by typing their name or email address.
+* **Search Bar:** Quickly find a specific affiliate by typing their name, email address, or Affiliate ID.
 * **Column Selector:** Customize your table view using the **Columns** button.
 Check or uncheck columns based on what info you want to display.
 * **Sort Options:** Sort affiliates by **ID**, **Total Earnings**, **Unpaid Earnings**, **Referrals**, **Visits**, or **Registration Date**.
 You can also choose between ascending or descending order, then click **Apply** to update.

 ![Affiliate Search and Sort Tools](/images/admin-portal/managing-affiliates/search-and-sort-tools.webp)

 ### Pagination Buttons
 If you have a large number of affiliates, the controls at the bottom of the page help you navigate your list easily.
 You can set the number of **affiliates to show per page** and use the **arrow** buttons to move between pages.
+You can also type a page number directly into the box and hit Enter to jump straight to that page.

 ### Add a New Affiliate